AmadeusW/Utilities/readme.md

 # Tools and Utilities

-This repo contains pieces of code that I use now or I did in the past.
-The [Wiki](/wiki) contains configuration and tips.
+This repo contains pieces of code that I use now or I did in the past and a [wiki](https://github.com/AmadeusW/utilities/wiki) with configuration and tips.

 ## [Scripts](/scripts)
 * [Delete directories that match pattern](/scripts#scriptsdelete-directoriescsx)